Global-Chem/global-chem/paper.md

 - For polymer papers, the site points were omitted from the name and some of the nomenclature adjusted for preferred names over traditional.
 For example: 'yl' to mark site points for polymer connections was removed in favor of reduced english complexity.

 - In the case of radicals, some SMILES were adjusted to remove the radical chemical feature as they serve as connection points.
 However in some cases the radical component was maintained, especially in the case of IUPAC blue book common substituents.
-[Do you have a flag for this?]

 - SMARTS strings were adapted from the SMILES using RDKit [@Landrum:2019-5]

 # Data

-At the time of writing the list of objects include those listed in Table 1.
+At the time of writing the list of objects include those shown in Table 1.
 The list range from well defined classes of chemicals, such as amino acids, to more diverse lists such as Rings in Drugs.
 In addition, the languages used for each list are given, along with the number entires in the list and the reference.
 In addition, the number of times that compounds in each list fail in the CGenFF program, as discussed below, is given.

 | Chemical List                       | Languages                    | # of Entries | References               |  CGenFF Errors            |
 |-------------------------------------|------------------------------|--------------|--------------------------| --------------------------|